Channel Metrics vs. Content Metrics in Measure

 The following widgets in Measure are content widgets:

 Please note again that these widgets show the posts' lifetime performance, not their performance during the selected date range.
-Content data is regularly refreshed with new activity, so your results may change from one Measure session to the next.
+Content data is also regularly refreshed with new activity, so your results may change from one Measure session to the next.

 Comparing channel metrics and content metrics